moranebienvenu/stroke_dashboard/README.md

 This dashboard is designed to visualize and interact with outputs previously generated using [NeuroTmap](https://github.com/Pedro-N-Alves/NeuroT-Map) (Alves, P.N., Nozais, V., Hansen, J.Y. et al., *Neurotransmitters’ white matter mapping unveils the neurochemical fingerprints of stroke*, Nat Commun 16, 2555 (2025), [https://doi.org/10.1038/s41467-025-57680-2](https://doi.org/10.1038/s41467-025-57680-2)).

-It allows users to explore the data interactively, modify filters, and examine the relationships between different metrics at the subject or group level for big dataset.
-It allows add the possibility to run statistical analysis such as GLM, T-test or correlation.
+It enables users to interactively explore the data, apply filters, and examine relationships between metrics at both the subject and group level for large datasets.
+Users can also perform statistical analyses, including GLM, t-tests, and correlations.

 ---